 Do payday loans affect my credit score?

-As long as you cover your repayments in full and on time, payday loans won’t have a negative effect on your credit score.
-If you take out a payday loan and repay it when agreed, it can actually have a positive impact.
-This shows you can stick to the terms of a loan, which can help to build credit.
+If you cover your repayments in full and on time, payday loans won’t have a negative effect on your credit score.
+In fact, payday loans could help you build credit if you repay them as agreed.
+This is because managing loans properly over time proves you can stick to the terms of a loan and shows lenders that you are a reliable borrower.

-However, just like any other borrowing, these types of loan will also appear on your credit report.
+Just like any other borrowing, payday loans will appear on your credit report.
 You might find that other lenders give future applications greater scrutiny because you’ve borrowed from a payday lender in the past.
-Lenders may take a negative view if you’re taking out payday loans regularly, which could limit what products and rates they’re willing to offer you.
+Lenders may view your credit report negatively if it shows you’ve taken out payday loans regularly, which could limit what products and rates they’re willing to offer you.